mweppler/sess-a-pool/README.md

 ## DESCRIPTION

-wikipedia: "A cesspit, or cesspool, is a pit, conservancy tank or covered cistern which can be used to dispose of urine and feces…"
+wikipedia: "A cesspit, or cesspool, is a pit, conservancy tank or covered cistern which can be used to dispose of urine and feces..."

-That pretty much sums things up…
+That pretty much sums things up...

 -